marksutton/EART40003-Programming-for-Geoscientists/definitions.md

 **Breakpoint**: See Debugger.
 A point set in a program to force the debugger to stop running at full speed and enter line-at-a-time mode.

 **Comment**: Text inserted into a program for the sole-purpose of human-readability.
 Comments have no effect on the actual running of the program, but are an essential part of programming nonetheless.
 Turning statements into comments is also a convenient way to temporarily remove a line from your program, without permanently deleting it.
+In python, use the # symbol to start a comment.

 **Condition**: Something that a programming language can evaluate to a Boolean value (a True or False), and hence use as the basis of a decision that affects program flow.